DivyanshK12/EP_Website/readme.md

 2. Add an academics section
     * Add courses, FA and stuff like that
 3. Add the labelled images from the drive to the gallery
-4. Add Images to research-areas pages, student pages
+4. Add Images to research-areas pages
 7. Add mailing links in committees, add animation to lists on student page
 8. Modify Footer image